-Substantial work has explored how to support large-scale sensemaking of text artifacts to identify patterns and distill insights~\cite{lam2024concept, wang2023wizmap, glassman2015overcode, yatani2011review, kim2016topiclens, palani2021conotate, rachatasumrit2021forsense, palani2022interweave}.
-Recent work has started to investigate how to support sensemaking over LLM outputs~\cite{suh2023sensecape, jiang2023graphologue} to facilitate exploration and analysis of diverse outputs.
-For example, \textit{Luminate}~\cite{suh2024luminate} guides LLMs to generate outputs according to key dimensions and then visualizes these outputs according to these dimensions, helping writers explore the space of plausible outputs.
-Gero et al.~\cite{gero2024supporting} explored various designs and algorithms (e.g., unique words, exact matches) to support comparison of LLM outputs and help users form mental models of how the LLM behaves.
-Most similar to our work, \textit{Policy Projector}~\cite{lam2024ai} \textit{``maps''} LLM input-output pairs into a 2D space to help users explore common groups of outputs, classify these groups, and define policies or rules on the model's behaviors based on these classified groups.
-In our work, we build on these approaches to propose a novel approach for \textit{multi-dimensional} and \textit{granular} sensemaking of LLM outputs.
-Instead of visualizing entire outputs, we extract fragment-level functions from multiple outputs relevant to each criterion, and then individually visualize the space of functions for each criterion---allowing users to explore fine-grained model behaviors within dimensions of interest.
+Theories on sensemaking posit that people make sense of large information spaces through multiple cognitive processes such as iteratively foraging and organizing information---\textit{the notional model}~\cite{pirolli2005sensemaking}---and comparing information to identify patterns---\textit{structure-mapping theory}~\cite{gentner1983structure}.
+Given their significant cognitive demands, prior work has proposed systems that support these processes for textual data: facilitating structuring and organization of collected information~\cite{palani2022interweave, rachatasumrit2021forsense}, generating summaries or topic models~\cite{lam2024concept, yatani2011review, palani2021conotate, glassman2015overcode}, and visualizing corpora using spatial embeddings or structural patterns~\cite{kim2016topiclens, wang2023wizmap, gu2025abstractexplorer}.
+Recent work extends these ideas to sensemaking over LLM outputs~\cite{suh2023sensecape, jiang2023graphologue}.
+For example, \textit{Luminate}~\cite{suh2024luminate} guides LLMs to generate outputs along key dimensions and then visualizes the outputs on these dimensions, helping writers explore the generation space.
+Gero et al.~\cite{gero2024supporting} explored various designs and algorithms (e.g., unique words, exact matches) to support comparison of LLM outputs and help users form mental models of LLM behavior.
+Most similar to our work, \textit{Policy Projector}~\cite{lam2024ai} \textit{``maps''} LLM input-output pairs into a 2D space to help users explore common groups of outputs, classify these groups, and define policies on the model's behaviors using these classified groups.
+Building on these approaches, we propose a novel approach for \textit{multi-dimensional} and \textit{granular} sensemaking of LLM outputs.
+Instead of visualizing entire outputs, we extract fragment-level functions from multiple outputs for each criterion and then visualize the space of functions for each criterion---supporting exploration of fine-grained model behaviors within dimensions of interest.